zitadel/zitadel/docs/docs/guides/integrate/login/saml.md

     - Within your project, create a SAML application.
     - Follow this example on how to create a SAML SP and integrate ZITADEL as the SAML IdP: [ZITADEL Python SAML SP Integration](https://github.com/zitadel/python-saml-sp).

-2. Integrate ZITADEL with Another SAML IdP for Identity Brokering:
+2. Integrate ZITADEL with another SAML IdP for identity brokering:

     - Configure an identity provider that supports SAML.
     - Set up the necessary metadata and endpoints.
 Here are some guides to help with this setup: